Alternative Dish

 Instructions

-• Make the flax eggs by whisking together the ground flax with the water.
-Set aside for 10 minutes to thicken.
+• Make a flax egg in a small bowl by whisking together flaxseed and water.
+Let this mixture sit for 10 minutes to thicken.

-• In a large bowl whisk together the oat flour, baking powder, cinnamon, pumpkin pie spice and salt.
-Set aside.
+• In a large bowl, whisk all the dry ingredients: oat flour, baking powder, cinnamon, pumpkin pie spice, and salt.

-• This will be a very wet dough.
-Once all the ingredients are combined allow the batter to rest for 10 minutes so that the oat flour can absorb some of the moisture.
-This will help the cookies hold their shape when they’re scooped onto the tray for baking.
+• Allow the batter to rest for 10 minutes.
+The oat flour will absorb moisture and help the pumpkin cookies hold their shape when scooped onto the baking tray.

 Notes